aovalenz18/indexer/README.txt

 Once it has finished loading, it will then ask you to enter in a query.

-The search query will accept ONLY alphanumeric letters and aposterphes.
+The search query will accept ONLY alphanumeric letters and apostrophes.

 If it detects any other characters or error, the user will be prompted to reenter another query.